 - 3.1.1.
-First touchdown must be on both main wheels with a maximum distance of five (5) meters between main wheel 1 and main wheel 2, except when the international chief judge has decided that a crosswind condition exists.
-If the first touchdown is in or after the zero area and the distance between the touchdown of the main wheels is 5 meters or less, the touchdown point for measurement is the touchdown of the first main wheel.
-If the distance is more than 5 meters, the touchdown point for measurement is the touchdown of the second main wheel. - 3.1.2.
+Except in crosswind conditions, touchdown must be made on both wheels of the main wheels with a difference of 5 meters or less between the two wheels.
+In the case it is the contact point of the first wheel of the main gear shall be measured.
+If there is more than 5 meters between the touch down of the two wheels, the most unfavourable wheel shall be measured. - 3.1.2.
 The nose wheel must be off the ground at first touchdown.
 Tail wheel aero planes must be landed in a configuration where the tail is lower than the horizontal attitude. - 3.1.3.
 Touchdown on or after the zero area is measured when the aircraft is rolling on the ground after all bounces.
 In case of bounces before or after the line, the touchdown that is counted is that one which gives the highest penalty. - 3.1.4.
 An aircraft is considered bouncing when both main wheels (or a sole main wheel) leave the ground after any touchdown, to a height of more than the diameter of the main wheel, or for a distance more than 15 m.
 A jump into a 5-meter box must be calculated this way: Box meters minus 4 meters, minus the measured lift-off point before.
+If zero-line is crossed, 1 meter is added to calculation of length (due to zero field is 2 meters).

+If, after a bounce, the landing will be "out of box" this landing although for the measurement is considered out of box - regardless the distance of this bounce.

-If zero-line is crossed, 1 meter is added to calculation of length (due to zero field is 2 meters) - 3.1.5.
-In the case of any part of the aircraft touching the ground before the zero area, the distance measured will be the distance from the touchdown point to the zero line.
-In the case of a tail wheel landing which is judged to be three-pointer landing (the tail wheel may roll on the ground for a maximum distance of five (5) meters before the main wheels), the touchdown point of the main wheels shall be measured. - 3.1.6.
+- 3.1.5.
+Distance of touchdown of any part of the aircraft, giving most penalties, will be measured.
+In the case of a tail wheel aircraft the touchdown point of the main wheels shall be measured. - 3.1.6.
 Touchdown on the upwind main wheel only is allowed when crosswind exist. - 3.1.7.
 Power has to be completely retarded at touch down and only sufficient power is permitted after the aircraft has come to a complete stop, to continue the roll to the end of the landing strip.
 After leaving the landing strip, the aircraft shall clear the runway. - 3.1.8.
 All approaches and landings must be considered as being safe.
 If the international chief judge, competition director or his appointed representative is of the opinion that an approach or landing is deemed as dangerous, flying will be stopped until the jury has made a decision.